 When you're buying a new scooter, you'll want to look at specifications like the battery type, capacity, and quality.
 Higher voltage batteries are great: they translate to more power available to electric scooter motors (which is why high performance scooters like the Apollo Phantom have 52V batteries and above).
 BUT, high voltage does not mean a longer battery lifespan.

 Battery specs only tell part of the story of the advancement of the lithium ion battery for e scooters.
 But they tell an important part.
 Knowing and understanding specs like voltage, amp hours, and watt hours (a measure of volts x amp hours) can help you calculate battery life and make your own range estimates.

 Electric scooter batteries are actually rectangular battery packs made up of smaller cells wired together in series or parallel.
 The given size of the battery is a number that describes the size of its diameter and length of its cells.
-Most electric scooters use 18650 cells (18mm x 65mm), which are similar in shape but slightly larger than AA batteries.
+Most electric scooters for adults use 18650 cells (18mm x 65mm), which are similar in shape but slightly larger than AA batteries.

 18650 cells have many advantages, including long lifespan.
 They have some cons as well, including a high sensitivity to temperature.
 More recently, some premium electric scooters like the coming 2023 Apollo Pro are using larger 21700 cells for potentially over 60 miles of range.
 These batteries have higher capacity and power output, but they also require proper charging, storage, and care.

 It might come as no surprise to learn that brand name batteries last longer.
 High quality electric scooters brands tend to source quality electric scooter batteries from known electronics makers like Samsung and LG.

 But many generic cells are made in the same factories as the name brands and can have nearly the same reliability.
 An overall reliable manufacturer will source quality parts even if they aren't stamped with household names.

 How to Extend E Scooter Battery Life?